Solar water heating can refer to either a stand-alone solar hot water system or a heat pump, which heats water using energy from the ambient air.

 The installation of solar water heating systems has remained relatively steady over the past seven years.
 This followed a boom period for the sector, when the Federal Government's $1600 rebate for the installation of a system resulted in more than 100,000 systems being installed each year from 2009-2011.

-In 2018, Victoria continued to be the leading state for solar water heating installations, with almost 30,000 systems installed throughout the year.
-This was more than twice as many as the next best state (Queensland).
+In 2019, Victoria continued to be the leading state for solar water heating installations, with more than 27,000 systems installed throughout the year.
+This was more than twice as many as the next best state, Queensland, which installed just over 11,800 systems.

 Hint Hover over the map to see state data